MedAlign: A Clinician-Generated Dataset for Instruction Following with Electronic Medical Records: Benchmarking LLM Performance

-Using a standard prompt template (Figure \ref{fig:prompt_}), each model was tasked to fulfill the given instruction grounded on its corresponding EHR pair.
+\paragraph{Generating LLM Responses to EHR-based Questions and Instructions} Using a standard prompt template (see Figure \ref{fig:prompt_}), each model was tasked to fulfill the given instruction grounded on its corresponding EHR pair.
 Due to current models' context length restrictions, EHRs needed to be truncated.
-To calculate the number of tokens of EHR context to include in the prompt, we took each model's maximum context length (in number of tokens under that model's specific tokenizer), reserved 256 tokens for generation, and subtracted any tokens used for the corresponding structured prompt and instruction.
+To calculate the number of tokens of EHR context to include in the prompt, we took each model's maximum context length (in terms of the number of tokens under that model's specific tokenizer), reserved 256 tokens for generation, and subtracted any tokens used for the corresponding structured prompt and instruction.
 This truncation was performed by counting tokens from the end of the record, ensuring that as much recent information as possible was retained.

 \paragraph{Clinician Evaluation of LLM Responses}